a-type/auth/README.md

 My personal library for API authentication.

-Designed to plug into itty-router based servers.
+Designed to plug into Hono and similar servers.

 Made for me since I keep making new projects that need auth.
 It's so particular and poorly documented you probably won't find it useful, but it's just easier to make this stuff open source.